szczepan13/req-task/README.md

 Error handling:
 1. When term from given string is not available - throw an exception
 2. When given string is invalid(like e.g.: `value value` - without giving term` - throw an exception

-### Summary

-Once you are ready to show your solutions, please send me the invitation to your GitHub/Bitbucket repository.
-We're waiting for your solutions until the next Monday (5th of February)

-Notice: every function should be covered by unit tests.

-Good luck!